yuehaowang/SoGCN/README.md

 - Based on [Open Graph Benchmark](https://ogb.stanford.edu/)
 - [Benchmark Installation](https://ogb.stanford.edu/docs/home/)

+Our experiments is conducted on a 4-core Nvidia Quadro P6000 GPU running on Ubuntu 18.04.2 LTS.
+Our code is tested on PyTorch 1.4.0 + Cuda Toolkit 10.1 and PyTorch 1.3.1 + Cuda Toolkit 10.0.

 ## Reproduce Results

 For SGS and GNN benchmark datasets, we provide a script named 'scripts/exp.py' to run a series of model training in screen sessions.
 You can type `python scripts/exp.py -h` to view its usage.
 To OGB benchmark dataset, we provide shell scripts 'scripts/run_ogbn_proteins.sh' and 'scripts/run_ogbg_molhiv.sh' to reproduce results with our hyper-parameter settings.